wtodom/ctz-mwl-validator-chrome/README.md

 ## Usage

 Navigate to the edit page for your decklist and click the extension button in Chrome (usually to the right of the address bar).
-This will generate a small popup that either confirms that your decklisk is 💯 or lists which cards make the deck invalid.
-Simply press Enter or click `OK` to close the popup.
+This will generate a small popup that either confirms that your decklist is 💯, or if any problems are found it will list which cards make the deck invalid.
+Simply press Enter, Esc, or click `OK` to close the popup.